 Here is the same chart with two trendlines added.
 These are linear regressions computed with the Excel Growth function.

 The green trendline is a regression through the entire data series.
 The latest sales figure is 4.3% below the green line end point.

 The blue line is a regression through the end of 2007 and extrapolated to the present.
 Thus, the blue line excludes the impact of the Financial Crisis.
 The latest sales figure is 19.3% below the blue line end point.

 We normally evaluate monthly data in nominal terms on a month-over-month or year-over-year basis.
 On the other hand, a snapshot of the larger historical context illustrates the devastating impact of the Financial Crisis on the U.S. economy.

 The "Real" Retail Story: The Consumer Economy Remains at a Recessionary Level

-As I mentioned at the outset, nominal month-over-month retail sales were up 0.04%.
+As I mentioned at the outset, nominal month-over-month retail sales declined 0.3%.
 Let's now examine Core Retail Sales, a version that excludes auto purchases.

 The Great Recession of the Financial Crisis is behind us, a close analysis of the adjusted data suggests that the recovery has been frustratingly slow.
 The reality is that, in "real" terms — adjusted for population growth and inflation — consumer sales remain below the level we saw at the peak before the last recession.